-When using your boat for waterskiing or similar activities, always keep a fallen or down skier on the operator's side of the boat while returning to attend to the skier.
+• When using a boat for waterskiing or similar activities, always keep a fallen or down skier on the operator's side of the boat while returning to attend to the skier.
 The operator should always have the down skier in sight and never back up to the skier or anyone in the water.